elfmz/far2l/VTExts.md

     ```
 The client must wait for this acknowledgment before proceeding.

+NB!
+Better approach is to add `\x1b[5n` after `\x1B_far2l1\x07` that will cause non-far2l terminal to respond with (typically) `\x1b[0n`.
+This avoids the use of timeouts, the counting of which can be long in terminals that do not support far2l extensions.

 ## 4. Client-to-Server Commands (`FARTTY_INTERACT_*`)

 These commands are sent by the client to request an action from `far2l`.